agamagtdM10102148/commercialization-public/manufacture/desktop/deploy-pbr-features-using-auto-apply.md

 ## Step 7: Verify your customizations

-1. Verify that your customizations are restored after recovery, and that they continue to function by running the Refresh your PC and Reset your PC features from the following entry points:
+1. Verify that your customizations are restored after recovery, and that they continue to function by running the Keep my files and Remove everything features from the following entry points:

     **Settings :** From the Start Menu, click **Settings &gt; Update & security &gt; Recovery**.
 Click the **Get Started** button under **Reset this PC** and follow the on-screen instructions.